 Powered by WPA Health Insurance, the new game allows you to score points on every Somerset matchday.

 Collect points throughout the year for correct predictions and make your way up the leaderboard to prove that you are the font of all cricketing knowledge!

 The top Scorers for each competition will receive a prize.

 EVERYTHING YOU NEED TO KNOW

-Somerset’s next match is on Saturday when we take on Hampshire in the Vitality Blast semi-final at Edgbaston.
+Somerset’s next match begins on Thursday May 18th when we take on Middlesex at Lord’s in the LV= Insurance County Championship.